 What makes a real bodhrán?
 It's a great question, in fact it is the most important question every bodhrán player, new or seasoned, asks themselves when choosing to purchase one.

-If you would like to buy a bodhrán you can visit my store here
+If you would like to see my bodhráns for sale you can visit my store by clicking HERE

 For me, for 34 years I have researched, tinkered and hammered away trying to figure what exactly makes a great bodhrán beat.
 You could say I made it my mission.
 This is what I have found:

 A heavy skin tends to become more rigid than a thin skin and you may feel you are playing a board.
 A fine skin say about 3/4 to 1 mm thick has a resonance in it that a thick skin say 2mm does not have.
 I use black electrical tape round the outside of the skin on the bodhrán to dampen the tone.
 The bodhrán is a bass drum, meaning first and foremost, it must produce a quality deep mellow tone.
-This is the secret of a good skin.
+This is the secret of the best bodhrán skins.

 Let's move on.

 Ok so we've figured out it is mainly all about the skin but what about the rim.
 Before I talk about tuneable bodhráns, what difference does a good frame make to a bodhrán?
 The frame has to be professionally constructed to bear the pressure of the skin.
 It will need a single bar or a T-bar inside the frame so you can comfortably get your hand in behind the skin.
 You may sometimes rest the back of your hand against the inside bar to put pressure on the skin.